 Let's talk then about dry herb vaping and it's sort of a farm to mouth sort of model where there aren't additives.
 It's just maybe you're growing it yourself and you just grind that herb up and put it in your vaporizer.
 Right?

 Uh, yeah, absolutely.
 And probably growing it yourself as, I mean you have complete control over the environment that's involved in the soil, the water, everything that's producing that result, you know, versus you know, even a large cultivations or things are going to have to be looking for whether or not these pesticides or whether or not they're using other types of materials or adding certain things to the soil to maybe boost their yield or create a, you know, same effect that you've seen in agricultural use.
 You know, with fruits and vegetables.
 So there's a, there's a game to play there as well.
 But for the most part, if you grow it yourself, you're in control of that environment.

-And it becomes the same thing as if you're planting tomato and your garden and you're eating your own tomatoes, you're probably the most closest to source as possible and you're minimizing the rate dramatically.
+And it becomes the same thing as if you're planting tomatoes in your garden and you're eating your own tomatoes, you're probably the closest to source as possible and you're minimizing the rate dramatically.

 Do you find that that's the type of customer that gravitates to your product as people who want to kind of control it from the soil to, to their mouth?